Inthiyaz-khan/GitDemo/README.md

 # GitDemo
-This is the first Git repo
+This is the first Git repo <br>
+Author - Inthiyaz